manleyroberts/lls-ddfa/README.md

 - `pip install -r requirements.txt`
 - You may receive errors for Pillow installation, if so follow instructions here: https://pillow.readthedocs.io/en/latest/installation.html
 - Install ImageNet by the instructions at https://www.image-net.org/download.php and replace 'root folder' in ImageNet and ImageNetSubset classes in dataset.py with the root folder of the installation (one level above the train/validation split folders).
 The test dataset we use is composed of the validation dataset from ImageNet, the validation dataset is split out of the train dataset of ImageNet.
 - Details on downloading the FieldGuide dataset can be found here https://sites.google.com/view/fgvc6/competitions/butterflies-moths-2019.
 Extract images from training.rar into '~/FieldGuideAllImagesDownload/'.
-Then run create_FieldGuide_directories.ipynb to create the FieldGuide-28 and FieldGuide-2 train, val and test directories.
+Then run ./data_utils/create_FieldGuide_directories.ipynb to create the FieldGuide-28 and FieldGuide-2 train, val and test directories.
 - Starting on line 215 of experiment_runner.py, replace "project" and "entity" with the appropriate project and entity for WandB.
 - From https://github.com/wvangansbeke/Unsupervised-Classification, download CIFAR-10 SCAN Loss, CIFAR-100 SCAN Loss, and Imagenet-50 SCAN Loss pth.tar files into ./pretrain/scan_cifar_pretrain/ and ./pretrain/scan_imagenet_pretrain/, depending on the dataset.